GotenJBZ/discepto/README.md

 ### Environment variables
 ```
-DISCEPTO_DEBUG: when `true`, reload html templates every request
+DISCEPTO_DEBUG: when `true`, always reload html templates, improve debugging/logging
-DISCEPTO_DATABASE_URL: you know
+DISCEPTO_DATABASE_URL: for example "postgres://user:password@localhost/database"
-DISCEPTO_PORT: you know.
+DISCEPTO_PORT: Discepto will open and listen on this TCP port.
 Default is 23495
-DISCEPTO_SESSION_KEY: key used to sign cookies
+DISCEPTO_SESSION_KEY: Key used to sign cookies
 ```